 Because whatever happens, you have to move on…

 Or FaceTime calls seeing as this is possible given the digital age we live in.
-Every Tuesday, or when it suits us, will become “the call from mum which is not to be missed under any circumstances”.
+Every Tuesday, or when it suits us, will become “the call from mom which is not to be missed under any circumstances”.
 If my children have smartphones, we can also text each other, send photos of ourselves or what we’re having to eat, or anything that will allow us to keep in touch and maintain our relationship.

-2. I keep myself busy at all times
+2. Keep yourself busy at all times

 The aim of keeping busy is to avoid thinking about my little angels, unless I can think about them without getting distressed.
 There are so many positive ways to spend your free time, so I’m not going to spend it feeling upset.
-Putting on my trainers and going out for a run to clear my head, educating myself, getting through that list of “films and series to watch” … I could even find myself a hobby to share with my children!
+Putting on my sneakers and going out for a run to clear my head, educating myself, getting through that list of “films and series to watch” … I could even find myself a hobby to share with my children!

 Housework, shopping, cleaning, paperwork… I make sure I get through all my chores when they aren’t here.
 Then, when it’s my turn to look after them, I won’t have anything to do other than enjoy their company.